The ethics and social consequences of AI & caring robots. Learning trust, empathy and accountability (2020 - now)

 Funded by the Swedish Foundation for Strategic Research (SSF) - 2016-2021

 COIN is a project that aims at developing a systematic, bidirectional short and long-term adaptive framework to yield safe, effective, efficient, and socially acceptable robot behaviors and human-robot interaction.
 Within this project, my task is to develop novel paradigms of human-robot affective co-adaptation (i.e., the bidirectional process of adaptation of a robot to the states of humans) to apply to educational scenarios.
+We are currently implementing the model of engagement I developed for my PhD to a geography literacy map game.

 ENGAGE-DEM: A Model of Engagement of People with Dementia (2014 - 2018)